AnarchoTechNYC/awesome-social-distancing/README.md

 # Additional resources elsewhere

-If you are maintaining your own similar list and would like to be included here, please [post a new thread here](https://github.com/AnarchoTechNYC/awesome-social-distancing/issues/new). ([[Learn how|New-member-orientation-guide#github]].)
+If you are maintaining your own similar list and would like to be included here, please [post a new thread here](https://github.com/AnarchoTechNYC/awesome-social-distancing/issues/new).

 ## Education and online learning